almostengr/nsbe-mp.org/docs/nsbejr.md

 ## Meetings

-NSBE Jr meets on 3rd Sunday of each month from September until May from 3 PM until 5 PM CT at the Juliette Hampton Morgan Memorial Library (<a href="https://goo.gl/maps/8G8UfhePq7PnSnDc7" target="_blank">245 High St, Montgomery, AL 36104</a>) in Downtown Montgomery.
+NSBE Jr meets on 3rd Sunday of each month from September until May from 3 PM until 5 PM CT at the H. Councill Trenholm Hall (<a href="https://maps.app.goo.gl/yewCMgbe3Ymut5wk7" target="_blank">1200 University Drive North, Montgomery, AL 36106</a>) on the campus of Alabama State University.

 ## Membership Dues